prisma/prisma1/docs/1.3/03-Tutorials/04-Cluster-Deployment/05-Prisma-Cloud.md

 <Instruction>

 In your instance settings, locate the **Endpoint** and take note of it for later.
+You will need it when setting up the cluster.

 </Instruction>